AhmedAmin90/Tic-Tac-Toe/README.md

 4. When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a draw.

+# The game instructions:

+These are the game instructions:
+1. The board contains 9 boxes each box has its nubmer from 1 to 9.
+2. The player one will have X sign.
+3. The player two will have O sign.
+4. Each player has to select a number on the board between 1 and 9.
+The number automatically will change to the sign of the player (X or O).
+5. If the player select a number outside the range or a position is already taken, the game will show that the player need to select another number.
+6. The player who succeeds in placing three of their marks in a diagonal, horizontal, or vertical row is the winner.
+7. When all 9 squares are full, the game is over.
+If no player has success condition, the game ends in a draw.

 # Setup: